Workshop Meeting Dates

 Completion of a Workshop Booking Form is not required for workshops held at the Guild’s monthly meetings.

 REGISTRATION is only required for Special workshops.
-There are no notifications of Special Workshops at the time.
+There are no notifications of Special Workshops at this time.

 Preferred payment for the monthly workshop is on-line by EFT: